-For example, you might have installed a selection of the popular plugins on all your sites that are helpful with things like SEO, caching, security, social media, and a contact form.
+For example, you might have installed a selection of the popular plugins on all your sites.
+They are helpful with things like SEO, caching, security, social media, and a contact form.
 And if you’re a reseller there might be certain plugins that you want to promote on user sites.

 Plesk WordPress Toolkit 4.4 now lets you install and bulk install sets on sites.
-You just need to check a box for each one you’d like to add, and it does the rest.
-So, if you’d like to add some new plugins to a lot of your existing WordPress sites, you can include them in a “set” and bulk install them, thus saving you a boatload of time.
+You just need to check a box for each one you’d like to add.
+After, it will do the rest.
+So, if you’d like to add some new plugins to a lot of your existing WordPress sites, include them in a “set” and bulk install them.
+This will save you a lot of time.

 Change to Action Notifications Behaviour